Lotterleben/markdown-notes/notes/concept.md

     After the metadata block, notes for the file can be added.

-Adding a new file would be achieved through the `notes add [path to file]` as outlined above.

-* Some/much of the organization functionality contained in Mendeley might be desirable?
+## Frontend

+In order to be really useful, proper visualization and searching of notes is required.
+These tasks would be performed by presentation front-ends.
+In the first step this could be a simple web-interface which allows searching notes through elastic search.

+Architecturally, the interface between the frontend and the backend should happen via the `notes` command and not by reading files directly.
+By using the command as a facade, any properties of the actual notes repository could be changed without affecting frontend representation.

-## Open questions
+## Open questions / TODOs

+### Backend

 * How will this work on the mobiles and so on?
 * How to link to other notes
+* Better separate UX/UI ideas from implementation details

+### Frontend

+* Some/much of the organization functionality contained in Mendeley might be desirable?